Privacy Virtual Cards

 Privacy will help you make shopping online a safer and more streamlined experience.
 The company is Payment Card Industry (PCI) compliant, BBB®-accredited, and maintains the same security standards as any reputable bank.
 With split-key encryption and password hashing with 100,000 iterations, Privacy increases the safety of your transactions and financial data.

 Besides protecting you, Privacy Virtual Cards make checkouts faster.
-By downloading the Privacy browser extension, you can have card details auto-completed into the checkout fields, allowing you to make spontaneous purchases without having to reach for your wallet or memorize card numbers.
+By downloading the Privacy Browser Extension, you can have card details auto-completed into the checkout fields, allowing you to make spontaneous purchases without having to reach for your wallet or memorize card numbers.
 The extension is available for Chrome, Firefox, Edge, and Safari.
 The Safari extension also has a mobile version that can be used on iPhones and iPads.

 If you want to create and manage cards on the go, get Privacy’s mobile app for Android or iOS.
 You can also opt to receive a push notification and email each time your virtual card is used or declined.